 New for the 2020-21 school year, students will also learn about the burgeoning demand for DSPs.
 These professionals assist people with developmental disabilities of all ages and ability levels.
 Students learn the skills necessary for a career that’s all about helping people with developmental disabilities live fulfilling lives.

-Students gain such important skills as putting people first; developing positive relationships; being professional; supporting the health and safety of a person with a developmental disability; assisting them in their needs for life at home and being active members of their community; the health and safety of a person with a developmental disability; assisting them in their needs for life at home and being active members of their community.
+Students gain such important skills as putting people first; developing positive relationships; being professional; supporting the health and safety of a person with a developmental disability; assisting them in their needs for life at home and being active members of their community.

 In order to earn a Career and Tech endorsement on their high school diploma, students must complete both years of the program.